Aug 09, 2021 | Flooring Canada

 Carpet underlay is thin padding placed underneath the carpet that creates comfort and prolongs the life of your carpet.
 Underlay can be made from various materials such as foam, cork, rubber, jute, or felt.
 Although you won’t see this layer, it can easily trap common household allergens.
 We recommend opting for a synthetic underlay material treated with an anti-microbial agent.

 Keeping your home clean is super-important if you suffer from allergies, and the same goes for keeping your carpets clean.
 In addition to regular vacuuming, seasonal carpet shampooing, steaming, and professional cleaning are great ways to make sure you are keeping your home and carpet allergy-free.

-If you want to learn more about the best carpets for those with allergies or see some hypoallergenic options, stop into your local Flooring Canada.
+If you want to learn more about the best carpets for those with allergies or see some hypoallergenic options, stop into your local Flooring America.
 When you come to your local store, our experts will be happy to answer any of your questions and show you the options best for your specific concerns.